|Dan North – @tastapod – Website|

-Andrew is a DevOps Lead at the Home Office with a strong test-first engineering background gained developing and deploying high volume web applications.
+Andrew is a DevOps Lead for the UK Government with a strong test-first engineering background gained developing and deploying high volume web applications.
 Proficient in application development and Unix systems architecture and maintenance, he is comfortable profiling and securing every tier of a bare metal or virtualized web stack, and has battle-hardened experience delivering containerised solutions to enterprise clients.

 |Andy Nesling – @andynesling|